joealewine/blockchain-rhos/howto/ibp-console-build-network.md

 Once you have associated the CA admin, you can use the CA tile to create these identities by completing the following steps:

 1. Click the `Ordering Service CA` tile in the **Nodes** tab and ensure the `admin` identity that you created for the CA is visible in the table.
 Then click the **Register User** button.
 2. First we'll register the organization admin, which we can do by giving an **Enroll ID** of `OSadmin` and a **secret** of `OSadminpw`.
 Then set the `Type` for this identity as `admin`.
-The affiliation field is for advanced users and is not a part of the tutorial, so click the box that says **Use root affiliation**.
-If you want to learn more about how affiliations are used by the Fabric CA, see this topic on [Registering a new identity](https://hyperledger-fabric-ca.readthedocs.io/en/release-1.4/users-guide.html#registering-a-new-identity){: external}.
 You can ignore the **Maximum enrollments** field.
 If you want to learn more about enrollments, see [Registering identities](/docs/services/blockchain-rhos?topic=blockchain-rhos-ibp-console-identities#ibp-console-identities-register).
 Click **Next**.
+3. This tutorial does not configure attributes on identities, see [Registering identities](/docs/services/blockchain-rhos?topic=blockchain-rhos-ibp-console-identities#ibp-console-identities-register) if you want to learn more about it.
+Click **Register user**.
-3. After the organization admin has been registered, repeat this same process for the identity of the ordering service (also using the `Ordering Service CA`).
+4. After the organization admin has been registered, repeat this same process for the identity of the ordering service (also using the `Ordering Service CA`).
 For the ordering service node identities, give an enroll ID of `OS1` and a secret of `OS1pw`.
 This is a node identity, so select `orderer` as the **Type**.
 You can ignore the **Maximum enrollments** field and, on the next panel, do not assign any **Attributes**, as before.

 **Task: Create a CA and register users**